 If you love music and drama, here’s the place to be.
 We’ve curated a collection of creative inspiration, career advice, interviews and stories from young people doing music and drama qualifications.

 'Trinity is delighted to celebrate the creativity and achievements of these young artists and proud that Trinity exams have supported their development.
-Congratulations to the Class of 2019 — we’ll be watching your future paths.’ — Sarah Kemp, CEO, Trinity College London
+Congratulations, we’ll be watching your future paths.’
+Sarah Kemp, CEO, Trinity College London

 Trinity Case Studies

 View a whole range of interviews with young people participating in Trinity music and drama qualifications by clicking on the Voiceboxes below or following Trinity Case Studies.